korcekj/korcekj/README.md

 ## I'm a Student and Developer

-- 🔭 I’m currently working on a React / Redux application!
+- 🔭 I’m currently working on a NextJS / Sanity project!
-- 🌱 I’m currently learning GraphQL and Typescript
+- 🌱 I’m currently learning Typescript and Groq query language
-- 🥅 2021 Goals: Survive
+- 🥅 2022 Goals: Survive
 - ⚡ Fun fact: I love to code 🤣

 ### Connect with me: